afranchuk/rmt/README.md

 You can also symlink to `rmt`.
 If you do this (and place the files in a directory on your `PATH`), `rmt` will use the name of the symlink as the remote command to run, and remaining arguments as the arguments to the command.
-This works especially will with tools like [`direnv`][], since you can add a directory with many symlinked commands to the `PATH` when in the mounted filesystem.
+This works especially well with tools like [`direnv`][], since you can add a directory with many symlinked commands to the `PATH` when in the mounted filesystem.

 If you define a `RMT_CACHE_ENV` environment variable, `rmt` will cache the environment of a single